elpachongco/activity-monitor/docs/dashboard-doc.md

 The page will be accessible to all devices in the network.
 To disable this, remove the items `"--host"`, and `"0.0.0.0"` from the list `runFlaskCmd` on `../dashboard/run.py`.

+## Api documentation

+The api will be available at `localhost:<port>/apidocs` if the flask server is running.
+See `../dashboard/client/app.py`.